SkrFractals/Comparser/README.md

 ### <img width="16" height="16" alt="image" src="https://github.com/user-attachments/assets/72aed23b-74c1-4b8f-b5e2-6187c28bc611" />Arguments:
 They have an orange color in the editor in dark mode.
-Any xpression call get these as an input.
+Any expression call get these as an input.
 When you define a function, you can give it any number of arguments and name them.
 Or give then a default expression that would evaluate them if the caller didn't supply any.
 And if you just write something that successfult evaluates into a number instead of a name, the function will pattern match whether the caller provides that value.